 - Once my water is boiled I turn it down so that it can simmer and keep leaching the gingery goodness into the water.

 - This might make me a bad nutritionist, but I ALWAYS eat my breakfast at my laptop because this is the time of day when I can read any new interesting nutrition, yoga, wellness, or other articles that came up on my homepage or Facebook.
 I have carefully curated my Facebook so that I follow lots of cool journals, foundations, researchers, and people who share things that resonate with what I do.
 This is my equivalent to reading the morning paper, minus the killing of trees.
+I also get daily emails from The Skimm, which makes me feel very smart and up-to-date on current events 😉

 - Finally, I whip up my Latte, pour it in my travel mug, and do the dishes before I head out the door.